jbruder236/Portfolio-Website/portfolio/README.md

 ### `npm run deploy`

-Deploys the app to github pages.
+Builds and Deploys the app to github pages.
 May require some configuration on gh-pages settings.

 ### `npm start`